The Middle Of It All - Spring Migration in Kansas

 Price: $1050* per person based on private, single or double occupancy accommodations.

-Price includes accommodations, full-time driver/guide (Sheridan Samano – Reefs to Rockies), activities, and meals as listed in the itinerary.
+Price includes accommodations, transportation in a Ford Transit or similar 12-passenger van, full-time driver/guide (Sheridan Samano – Reefs to Rockies), activities, and meals as listed in the itinerary.

 *A 3% discount will be applied to payments by check.